-Our client BIPA, largest health and beauty retail chain in Europe, puts great emphasis on their copywriting and storytelling, but also on the visual presentation of the product, that is why we made sure to make them a very aesthetically appealing perfumes site.
+Our client BIPA, the largest health and beauty retail chain in Europe, puts great emphasis on their copywriting and storytelling, but also on the visual presentation of the product, which is why we made sure to make them a very aesthetically appealing perfumes site.

 No matter how much the economy suffers, this is the one niche that will never go down.

-Possible answer is in the fact that regardless of hard times, women and other beauty lovers want to feel and look good so will invest in affordable beauty items.
-Explanation for this phenomenon is rooted in evolutionary psychology – in the time of crisis, people will invest in luxury goods that are not as expensive.
+A possible answer is the fact that regardless of hard times, women and other beauty lovers want to feel and look good so will invest in affordable beauty items.
+The explanation for this phenomenon is rooted in evolutionary psychology – in time of crisis, people will invest in luxury goods that are not as expensive.
 For example, they will buy luxury lipstick instead of a luxury car.

 BEAUTY WORLD`S NEW RULES